cabbagecabbagecabbage/loaf/README.md

 # LOAF

-LOAF (Lightweight & Open-source Anonymous Forum) is a basic, general-purpose anonymous Q&A platform application built with Angular, ASP.NET Core Web API, and SQLite.
+LOAF (Lightweight & Open-source Anonymous Forum) is a basic, general-purpose anonymous Q&A platform application built with Angular, ASP.NET Core, and SQLite.

 ## Table of Contents